elastic/integrations/dev/import-beats/README.md

 # import-beats

+## Deprecated

+The `import-beats` script was intended to help with initial migration from Beats modules to Elastic Integrations.
+A developer working on migrating Beats modules used it once to flush the initial skeleton of an integration.
+Unfortunately, the script is not actively maintained and we (@ecosystem team) would rather deprecate it to prevent its accidental future adoption in developer workflows (_You shouldn't adopt it for continuous module-integration transformation._).

+Please let us know if you're willing to maintain, refactor the script.
+Otherwise, we'll remove it.

+## About

 The script is responsible for importing existing beats modules and transforming them into integration packages compatible with Elastic Package Registry (EPR).